yazhou2019/BNTR/README.md

 ## Experiment 3: The real data analysis in Section 5.2 of the main paper
 For the code to reproduce Table 2 in the main paper, please refer to ./experiments/Table 2.
 You can obtain the results by using the following steps.
 - Step 1.
 Download the data from http://neurotycho.org/expdatalist/listview?task=67
 - Step 2.
 For data preprocessing, please follow the steps in ./experiments/Table 2/ECOG_observation/README.md.
-You will obtain X_test_1.Rdata, X_train_1.Rdata, y_all.Rdata.
+After you finish the data preprocessing, you will obtain X_test_1.Rdata, X_train_1.Rdata, and y_all.Rdata.
-- Step 3 Set ./experiments/Table 2 as the working directory.
-Create a directory named data and move X_test_1.Rdata, X_train_1.Rdata, y_all.Rdata into ./data.
+- Step 3.
+Set ./experiments/Table 2 as the working directory.
 - Step 4.
 Run "RealNonLin.R", "RealTLR-rescaled.R",and "RealENet.R" to obtain the results of BroadcasTR, TLR-rescaled, ENetR, respectively.
 For TLR1, please refer to ./experiments/Table 2/README.md.

 - Remark 1: You also need to install the R package snow (for the parallel computing) and the dependences of BNTR in a linux server.
-- Remark 2: The data spliting follows /ECOG_observation/idtest_matrix.Rdata and ./ECOG_observation/idtrain_matrix.Rdata.
+- Remark 2: The data spliting follows ./data/idtest_matrix.Rdata and ./data/idtrain_matrix.Rdata.
 - Remark 3: For more details, please refer to ./experiments/Table 2.